saltyorg/docs/docs/apps/autoscan.md

 To reflect your own configuration.

+YOU POSSIBLY NEED TO CREATE THIS FILE OR FILES YOURSELF.
+The regular saltbox install does not do it for you.

-For example, if you went through the saltbox rclone setup process, you'll need to enter something like this:
+If you went through the OPTIONAL google-drive rclone setup process, these files *did* get created for you, and you'll need to enter something like:

 ```yaml
 anchors: